-Step Four: Parent City Episodes, Colonies and Episode Progression
+Planning the Adventure: Parent City Episodes and Colonies

 When you first open the Main Menu, one Parent City episode, the Victory episode, is already listed.
 To insert a second Parent City episode, click the button that reads 'Victory.'
 An episode is inserted above the 'Victory' episode.
 To insert more Parent City episodes, either click 'Victory' again, or right-click on any episode and choose 'Insert Episode.'
 A new Parent City episode is inserted above the episode you selected.
 Each adventure can have up to ten Parent City episodes.